Report the use of knives and weapons

 Surrender a knife

-Unwanted knives can be disposed of safely in a surrender bin which are permanently located outside the following police sites:
+Unwanted knives can be disposed of safely in one of our surrender bins, which are permanently located outside the following police sites:

 - Bath Police Station